Turn Me On (Kevin Lyttle song): Release history

-Cover versions
+Other versions

-"Turn Me On" has been covered by numerous artists, including Himanshu Suri, 2Play & Raghav, Jay Sean, and CocoRosie.
-There was also a female response from 2Play called "Got Me Wrong".

-The song was covered by American DJ trio Cheat Codes and Dutch DJ Dante Klein, in their 2016 single "Let Me Hold You (Turn Me On)", released on Spinnin' Records.
+In 2016, the song was covered by American DJ trio Cheat Codes and Dutch DJ Dante Klein, titled "Let Me Hold You (Turn Me On)", released on Spinnin' Records.

+The song was interpolated by American singer Chris Brown in his 2017 single "Questions".

 In January 2017, a revamped Latin version was released by Colombian singer AstrA under the title "Turn Me On Fuego" featuring Kevin Lyttle himself and Costi on the Cortes Entertainment label.
 The recording is a bilingual version in English and Spanish.

-In July 2017, the song was interpolated by Bosnian singer Maya Berović in her song "Balmain" that features Bosnian rappers Jala Brat and Buba Corelli, who are signed as the authors, and is included in Berović's fifth studio album Viktorijina tajna.

-The song was interpolated by American singer Chris Brown, in his 2017 single "Questions", released on RCA.

-The 2018 song "Mami Te Quiero" by Dezine and Diyun featuring Kayla interpolates the chorus of "Turn Me On".
-In 2021, "Mami Te Quiero" was sampled in "Ue'i Ho Sino (Fokaa Jr) Mega Mix" by DJ Noiz, which became popular in zumba culture.
+In 2023, Australian electronic musician Luude and English rapper Bru-C released their version titled "TMO (Turn Me On)" which peaked at No. 42 on the UK Singles Chart.